neeraj-r-rugi/Iunctura-pdf-merger/README.md

 - Process files from specific directories or individual files
 - Handle subdirectories recursively

+## Requirements:
+- All `Python` Modules from `requirments.txt`.
+- LibreOffice for Converting Files[Maybe left as optional if you do not intend to convert any files].
+- Version of Python: `Python 3.10` or Higher as `match` case is used.

 ## Basic Usage
 Note: All Examples shown on Linux Machine.